 14. The competitor mirror

 Read the messaging on [competitor]'s homepage: [paste].
-Identify the structure they're using — the implicit promise, the proof, the call to action.
+Identify the structure they're using.
+The implicit promise.
+The proof.
+The call to action.
 Now write our message using the OPPOSITE structure.
 What do we get?

 15. Cut the verbs